Puzzor/puzzor.github.io/_posts/2019-10-01-Linksys Velop configApSsid command injection with preauth.md

 tags: [Linksys Velop Command Injection]
 ---

-## Linksys Velop command injection with preauth

 ### Affected Software
-The firmware version which I test is 1.1.2.185309, but there is a newer version of 1.1.2.187020 on March 20, 2018
+The firmware version which I test is 1.1.2.185309
 ### Product Background
 Velop is WHOLE HOMEMESH Wi-Fi system from LINKSYS.
 It allows users enjoy fast, nonstop Wi-Fi everywhere with Velop’s modular easy-to-use Wi-Fi Mesh system.
 There are three categories from their official site :WHW0303,WHW0302,WHW0301.
 The differences between these three is the pack count: 1, 2 or 3.
 The system are the same.